 “Best practice dictates that when you require T&Cs they are made available to each and every client, and that they are acknowledged by your client prior to a contract coming into force.
 That way, they will always be enforceable.”

 Terms and Conditions: how Business Clan can help you

 A comprehensive and clearly written set of T&Cs is a fundamental building block for your business, so it’s essential that you get them right from the outset and remember to review them regularly as your business develops and as laws relating to your business change.
-Whether you are running a physical business, an e-commerce website or a combination of both, Business Clan’s Commercial Team are on hand to help:
+Whether you are running a physical business, an e-commerce website or a combination of both, Business Clan’s Contracts & Compliance Team are on hand to help: